lukegriffiths/trampolines/README.md

 * /images contains images and their labels
 * /data contains all the data for training and validation
-* /yolov5 contains the cloned YOLOv5 repo, with trampolines.yaml copied from this repo into the /yolov5/models folder.
+* /yolov5 contains the cloned YOLOv5 repo

 ## Training